-At the end of 2017, CASS was processing in 94 operations, serving over 200 airlines, general sales and service agents (GSSAs) and ground handling companies.
-The on-time settlement rate was 100%, settling a combined $32.2 billion.
+CASS is processing in more than 90 operations, serving over 200 airlines, general sales and service agents (GSSAs) and ground handling companies.
+The on-time settlement rate is 100%.

 CASS yields a two-fold solution as it replaces: